 Ratings and reviews on social media are now the number ONE factor for consumer purchasing.
 Unfortunately, customers who have a bad experience are significantly more likely to leave a review than a customer who has had a good experience.
 This lopsided ratio of good to bad reviews is most likely losing you a great deal of money.
 For many brands it is extremely difficult to prompt customers to leave positive reviews but fortunately for brick and mortar retailers this can be done very easily.

 Simple.
-Have your store associates, representatives, and workers ask your customers if they could leave a review about their positive experience.
-If the customer feels they have been treated well with great customer service and during that interaction the employee kindly asks them to leave a review about their experience, the chances that they leave a review increase exponentially.
+Have your store associates, representatives, and workers ask your customers if they would leave a review about their positive experience.
+If the customer feels they have been treated well and received customer service during that interaction the employee kindly asks them to leave a review about their experience, the chances that they leave a review increase exponentially.

 As your employees increase the number of positive reviews documented, your store's overall rating will increase.
 This will work to bring people who were once skeptical about shopping at your store into your store and thus generating your business more money.

-Better Online Reputation = More Money for your Business
+Better Online Reputation = More ROI for your Business

 Tidying up your online reputation will do more than just help drive people who were once skeptical into your store.
 It also works to bring people who've never heard about your store into your store.